sina-nabavi/PSMGD-VR-DeepSpeed/examples/nyu/README.md

 <a id="5">[5]</a> Bo Liu, Xingchao Liu, Xiaojie Jin, Peter Stone, and Qiang Liu.
 Conflict-Averse Gradient Descent for Multi-Task Learning.
 In *Neural Information Processing Systems*, 2021.

 <a id="6">[6]</a> Aviv Navon, Aviv Shamsian, Idan Achituve, Haggai Maron, Kenji Kawaguchi, Gal Chechik, and Ethan Fetaya.
 Multi-Task Learning as A Bargaining Game.
 In *International Conference on Machine Learning*, 2022.

+Sina's Comments:
+* Only a single GPU device selceted.
+Does not support multi-GPU.